About Us

 In 1924, Dr Kiyoshi Shiga brought to Japan a BCG strain from the Pasteur Institute in Paris, France.
 The strain was sub-cultured and was subsequently named BCG Tokyo 172 strain.
 Under the auspices of the Japan Anti-Tuberculosis Association (JATA), the Research Institute of Tuberculosis (RIT) developed and produced dried BCG vaccine and tuberculin.
 In 1952, the production department of RIT became Japan BCG Laboratory.
 Since then, Japan BCG Laboratory has gained international recognition:

-• In 1962, it began exporting intradermal BCG vaccine in collaboration with UNICEF.
+• In 1962, intradermal BCG vaccine was started exporting abroad.

 • In 1965, the WHO recognized the freeze-dried BCG vaccine from BCG Tokyo 172 strain as an international reference preparation of BCG vaccine.